graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Oneof Input Objects require that exactly one field must be supplied and that field must not be {null}.
+OneOf Input Objects require that exactly one field must be supplied and that field must not be {null}.

-An empty Oneof Input Object is invalid.
+An empty OneOf Input Object is invalid.

 ```graphql counter-example
 mutation addPet {